 - Mood swings and suicidal ideation are uncommon in GAD.

-- Social anxiety disorder: Patients with GAD are usually comfortable in social situations and not particularly disturbed by the evaluation by others.
+- SAD: Patients with GAD are usually comfortable in social situations and not particularly disturbed by the evaluation by others.

 - Panic disorder: Panic attacks may also occur in GAD.

-- Definition: recurrent spontaneous panic attacks without a known trigger
+- Definition: recurrent spontaneous and unexpected panic attacks that often occur without a known trigger

 - ♀ > ♂ (2:1)

-- Definition: pronounced anxiety of social situations that may involve scrutiny by others and lasts ≥ 6 months
+- Definition: pronounced anxiety lasting ≥ 6 months of social situations that might involve scrutiny by others

 - One of the most common mental disorders